 If you are an internationally-trained engineer or geoscientist who has completed an appropriate post-secondary program (typically bachelor's degree) and who wishes to practice engineering or geoscience in Manitoba, you will be legally required to become registered with Engineers Geoscientists Manitoba.

-Geoscientists who hold a four-year honours/specialist/major degree from a Canadian University, are required to apply for a Canadian Geoscience Assessment.
+Those who hold a four-year honours/specialist/major degree from a Canadian University, start with a Canadian Geoscience Assessment.